omer-avner/BasicKapp/README.md

 # BasicKapp
-a simple python application ready to be deployed on EKS
+A simple python application ready to be deployed on EKS.

 ## About the python app's image
 ```dockerfile
 FROM python:3-slim